mnshdw/BetterLegendsTooltips/README.md

 This mod shortens location and enemy party tooltips by merging multiple enemy champions of the same type into a single group.

 If you prefer to keep unique champion names intact, the mod has an option called "Merge Named Enemies" that can be toggled on and off.
-After all, "Despicable Dick" is more immersive than "Champion Sellsword Veteran: ;)
+After all, "Despicable Dick" is more immersive than "Champion Sellsword Veteran" ;)

 Here's an example with all 3 cases: